How to Do Restaurant Marketing: Strategies for Growth and Success

 Image defines Product withing the marketing mix with restaurant examples.

-• What’s your restaurant concept?
+• What’s your concept and specialty?

-• What is your ideal customer experience?
+• What defines your ideal customer experience?

 Place